310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Shinobu serious %}
-To be honest, it's not something to panic about when you think about it calmly.
+To be honest, it isn't something to panic about when you think about it calmly.

 The local religious group, I assume…?
 Simply offered a meeting with Shinkai-dono, and he agreed to it.
 That is all there is to it, that we know of.